ardinsys/financial-charts/docs/guide/getting-started.md

 # Getting Started

-This guide walks you through the minimum steps for adding `@ardinsys/financial-charts` to a web project and rendering your first chart.
+This guide walks through the minimum steps for integrating `@ardinsys/financial-charts`, explains the required data format, and highlights the runtime hooks you are most likely to reach for on day one.

+## Requirements

+- A DOM element with a predictable height.
+The chart listens to a `ResizeObserver`, so simply sizing the container with CSS is enough.
+- Data timestamps expressed in **milliseconds** and sorted in ascending order.
+- A bundler or build pipeline that can consume ES modules.

 ## Install